 Another big sign of the Scientism cultist?
 He views criticism of his religion as an attack on science.
 Proving once again that he does not know what science is and is not.
 The most rabid, frothing Fundamentalists of the Scientism cult will use the phrase “Science Denier!” and “Conspiracy Theorist!” to shut off all criticism and dissent, and discredit all who would dare question the Holy Word of what they call “science.”
 (But which, I remind you again, is often not science at all.)

 Meanwhile, in the land of actual science, institutional science is in a shambles.
 At this point, with any given scientific paper, you can basically flip a coin as to whether or not it’s got anything valid or is total garbage.
 Literally, following scientific literature is now about as good as following astrologers, since research in too many areas of institutional science is no longer reliable at all.

-As someone who’s love science his whole life and still does, it’s hard not to curse the Scientism cultists for being a big part of the problem.
-They put Science where God and humility were supposed to go, to be blunt.
+As someone who’s loved science his whole life and still does, it’s hard not to curse the Scientism cultists for being a big part of the problem.
+They put something they call “Science” where God and humility were supposed to go, to be blunt.
 As a result, they did massive harm to people’s ability to trust science at all, by turning it into an intolerant, money and status-obsessed cult.